Khaledbaniodeh/TM4C123-simulator/README.md

 The project would benefit most from help in the following areas:

-- ARM Cortex-M4 and bare-metal firmware.
+- ARM Cortex-M4 and bare-metal firmware
-- TM4C123 register-level peripherals.
+- TM4C123 register-level peripherals
-- Renode platform and C# peripheral development.
+- Renode platform and C# peripheral development
-- Embedded toolchains and ELF loading.
+- Embedded toolchains and ELF loading
-- Docker sandboxing and secure execution of user code.
+- Docker sandboxing and secure execution of user code
-- React and TypeScript frontend development.
+- React and TypeScript frontend development
-- WebSocket or event-stream architecture.
+- WebSocket or event-stream architecture
-- Digital circuit and pin-state modeling.
+- Digital circuit and pin-state modeling
-- Automated testing and CI/CD.
+- Automated testing and CI/CD
-- Compute, storage, or CI-runner resources suitable for the feasibility spike.
+- Compute, storage, or CI-runner resources suitable for the feasibility spike
-- Technical review of the current architecture and execution plan.
+- Technical review of the current architecture and execution plan

 Contributions do not need to cover the whole simulator.
 The implementation plan is intentionally divided into small, independently testable tasks.